 During her second year she completed a Health Education internship with the LGBTQ Center and will be returning as the Programs intern for the 2016-2017 academic year.
 In this position, continued her work with the Safe Space Training program and expanding the scope and depth of the LGBTQ Center’s programming.

 When not working on social justice initiatives, Carrie spends time with her frat

 The 2015 John A. Herring Scholarship for Social Awareness award recipients are Brandon Chinn (Darden ’15) and Thomas Pilnik (College ’16).

 Brandon Chinn (Darden ’15)

-Brandon Chinn recently received his MBA from the University of Virginia’s Darden School of Business, where he earned the C. Steward Sheppard Distinguished Service Award, the Keven Bewley Memorial Scholarship, and the Faculty Award for Academic Excellence.
+Brandon Chinn received his MBA from the University of Virginia’s Darden School of Business, where he earned the C. Steward Sheppard Distinguished Service Award, the Keven Bewley Memorial Scholarship, and the Faculty Award for Academic Excellence.
 He served as the president of Pride at Darden (PAD), making great strides for LGBTQ MBAs in admissions, fundraising, and campus climate.

 Brandon organized a silent auction, which raised over $11,000 for Darden’s endowment for LGBTQ scholarships, as well as $1,000 for the Blue Ridge PFLAG Chapter.
 While president of Pride at Darden, Brandon also improved the admissions process for LGBTQ applicants, successfully orchestrating the addition of an “LGBTQ check box” to Darden’s application.
 During Brandon’s tenure as PAD President, Darden, for the first time ever, offered over 3 LGBTQ scholarships to prospective students through the ROMBA fellowship.